PeterDeKok/pigeon-templates/README.md

 Templating wrapper using a hierarchical recursive concept.
 Laravel's (Eloquent) Model relations are used to recursively retrieve templates.
-If the current model does not have a template for a template part, the parent model is checked.
+If the current model does not have a template for a template part, the parent model is tried.

-Directives are used to include (nested) template parts.
+A directive is used to include (nested) template parts.
 This approach limits duplication in templates.
 All boilerplate only has to be stored once.
 And only the varying parts have multiple entries.